 To illustrate the difference between the two Japanese writing styles, here’s how the vowels are written:

 Keigo is the term for honorific language, which is still very much in practice in Japan.
 This is how the different levels of politeness is shown with the use of different endings for verbs as well as the use of alternative words and expressions.
 The levels consist of colloquial, polite and honorific or the keigo.
 Still, keigo has three forms: respectful language (sonkeigo), modest or humble language (kenjogo) and polite language (teineigo).
 These honorifics contribute to the reasons why Japanese can be difficult and confusing to learners.

 The honorifics are usually used when speaking to a person of much higher position or status and you are required to use humble expressions when referring to your own self.
-For example: